khlav/GogoLoot_Classic_Era/README.md

 ### :gem:  **KEY FEATURES**

 *   **Automatic Rolls on BoEs:** Automate your Need and Greed rolls on Bind-on-Equip items by rarity (Green, Blue, Purple).
 *   **Manual Roll List:** Configure an ignore list so you don't miss manual rolls on important items like bags, patterns, recipes, mounts, and pets.
 *   **Master Looter Support:**
-  * Automatically distribute loot to configured raid members based on item rarity
     *   Set loot destinations for each rarity tier (Poor, Common, Uncommon, Rare, Epic)
-  * Configure loot threshold and include/exclude BoP items
+    *   Set an optional destination for quest items/materials from Classic raids (e.g. crafting mats, coins, scarabs)
-  * Ignored items list for master loot mode to ensure important items show in standard loot window
+    *   Ignored items list ensures important items are not auto-looted and can be rolled.

 ### :link: **DOWNLOAD LINKS**